Cross-Framework Mapping

 What are the key differences between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0?

-AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) has 25 controls across its framework, while CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0 covers 40 controls.
-Direct mapping analysis identifies 16 overlapping controls (64% coverage).
-The frameworks diverge most significantly in Incident Response and Recovery, where 4 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0 equivalent.
+AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) has 37 controls across its framework, while CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0 covers 35 controls.
+Direct mapping analysis identifies 11 overlapping controls (30% coverage).
+The frameworks diverge most significantly in Monitoring, where 2 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0 equivalent.

 How many controls map between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0?